bottkars/bottkars.github.io/_posts/2021-02-09-Protecting-AKS-Workloads-on-AzureStackHub-Part1.md

   credit:
   creditlink:
 ---
-# Protecting AKS Workloads on AzureStackHub
+# Protecting AKS Workloads on AzureStackHub Part 1

 If you have read my previous article, you could get a Brief understanding how we can Protect AKS Persistent Workloads on Azure using @ProjectVelero and DellEMC PowerProtect Datamanager.